-- Even though the website had a disclaimer saying posters were responsible for their own comments, plus a note banning “threatening and defamatory” comments, the site failed to remove certain posts, though they did remove others.
+- Despite the existence of a disclaimer saddling posters with full liability for their posts, plus a note banning “threatening and defamatory” comments, the site failed to remove certain posts, but did others.
+Judges considered the inconsistency.

 - Yes, the ferry company could have sued each commentator individually, but since users could register without providing identifying information, it was “reasonable” and “practical” for the ferry company to proceed with a claim against Delfi.

-- Damages were small, plus the order didn’t include free speech-limiting language.
+- Damages were small, plus the order didn’t include speech-limiting language.

 - The paltry amount of 350 euros was appropriate and “proportionate” to the violation.

 Now, if you don’t have assets in a given foreign jurisdiction, you have little to worry about.
-But if your goal is to grow your business, or target UK customers as a viable demographic, you’d better pay head to EU Internet laws.
-Because again, when it comes to content on the Internet, jurisdictional-lines don’t exist.
+But if your goal is growth, in today’s world, paying attention to global happenings is a must.

 Do you need the help of an Internet law attorney?
-Kelly Warner focuses on all things related to the Internet and technology.
+Kelly Warner focuses on all things online business.
 Get in touch today to begin the conversation.